Thinopyrum intermedium: Breeding for grain production

 T. intermedium has been widely hybridized with wheat in the effort to transfer traits such as disease resistance or perenniality.
 Transferring leaf rust- and powdery mildew-resistance to wheat has been a special interest.
-But, attempts to directly domesticate the species into a grain crop did not commence until workers at the Rodale Research Center began to evaluate collections in 1983.
+But, attempts to directly de novo domesticate the species into a grain crop did not commence until workers at the Rodale Research Center began to evaluate collections in 1983.
 In 1989, after assessing 300 collections, the workers selected the best twenty based on grain yield and seed quality.
 The selected collections were allowed to intermate, and 380 progeny were evaluated between 1991 and 1994.
 The best eleven plants, plus three from another evaluation, had intermated, causing a second cycle to begin.
 Seeds from the best plants in the second cycle were passed to scientists at The Land Institute, where the research has continued.

 In 2001 and 2002, seed from the first and second breeding cycles of the Rodale Research Center was planted at The Land Institute.
 In late 2003, 1,000 individual plants were dug up and vegetatively propagated to obtain three clones of each plant.
 The 3,000 resulting plants were randomly transplanted to the field on a three foot by three-foot grid.
 In this manner, genetic differences between plants were separated from environmental influences.
 In 2005, heads were harvested from every plant and threshed to remove the seeds.
 The seeds were both counted and weighed to determine the yield per seed head and weight per seed.
 The fifty plants with the highest yield and largest seed were selected to intermate in 2004.

 In the fall of 2004, 4,000 progeny were planted to establish the second cycle of breeding at The Land Institute.
 In 2008, these plants were harvested separately by using a power scythe and threshed in a combine.
 Again the best 50 plants were selected, this time based on yield per head, seed size, shortness, and free-threshing ability.

 The selection methods described above have increased seed size and yield by about 10 to 18% per cycle.
 But perhaps of greater importance has been the discovery of two Mendelian traits.
 The first is dwarfing, which results in stems about 30 cm shorter than wild-type plants and short, erect leaves.
 The second is a more subtle change in head shape which results in thick, non-brittle heads and slightly larger seeds.
 Both of these traits appear to be controlled by dominant genes.

 The whole process mentioned above is called mass selection, which is breeding and selecting the best individuals to spawn the next generation.
 (Mass breeding, however, is a process by which large quantities of genetically diverse individuals are made.)
 Due to T. intermediums grass-like structures, some believe that it still needs to be domesticated as much as possible to resemble wheat.